-Useful Information for travelling to Snowy Mountains
+Useful Information for travelling to Snowy Mountains and Ski Resorts NSW

 If you are planning a visit to Thredbo or Perisher Blue for the first time there are a couple of points to keep in mind.

 1. Proper winter clothing including ski jackets, parkas, gloves and caps etc, is a must as the temperature can dip below zero degrees at night.
 The daytime can be very sunny, therefore, carry sunscreen to avoid sunburns.
-Renting clothing can be expensive at the resorts.
+Renting clothing can be expensive at resorts.
 Pre-book your equipment from stores located in Jindabyne or Cooma to save $$.